-Wow, it’s already July 4th weekend, and we want to know where you’re headed for Independence Day.
-To help you make a quick getaway, Wendy has already shared her smart strategies for summer travel and revealed (to her husband’s dismay) one of her family’s favorite 4th of July small-town escapes.
+Wow, July 4th weekend is already upon us, and we want to know where you’re headed for Independence Day.
+To help you make a quick getaway, Wendy has already revealed (to her husband’s dismay) her family’s favorite 4th of July small-town escape.
 Which made us wonder which small towns are calling to you.
 We asked friends and fans on Facebook (many of whom are in the travel business themselves) to share their picks for great small-town July 4th weekend getaways, and here’s what they had to say.
 Be sure to share your own picks in the comments below.

 Lake Burton, Georgia

 Reader Chris McGinnis, who’s also the expert behind TravelSkills, is off to Lake Burton, in Georgia’s lake-dotted Rabun County.
 “There’s a fun boozy flotilla of boats at sunset, then fireworks!” he says.
 The sparklers, shot off Billy Goat Island, have been a tradition here for more than 25 years.